 Bible translation allows God's Word to be understood by all peoples.
+It helps readers transcend both linguistic and cultural barriers to understanding.

-It helps to a substitutionary word in the receptor language.
+Translation is much more than simply changing one word in the original languages to a substitutionary word in the receptor language.
 Translation requires creation and contextualization.
 Brian Moynahan describes translation as: